Shwetank8/AegisChat-backend/README.md

 ## AegisChat-backend
 AegisChat-backend is the server-side component powering the AegisChat application.
-It handles user authentication, message exchange, real-time communication (via websockets or similar), and database persistence.
+It handles room creation, message exchange, real-time communication (via websockets), and data persistence.
 This backend provides the core API and socket logic to support the frontend chat interface, enabling efficient, scalable, and secure chat operations.

 ---